dotnet/corefx/Documentation/project-docs/dogfooding.md

 $ bin\Debug\netcoreapp2.1\win7-x64\publish\App.exe
 ```

-## Alternative Advanced Scenario - Using your local CoreFx build
+## More Advanced Scenario - Using your local CoreFx build

+If you built corefx locally with `build -allconfigurations` after building binaries it will build NuGet packages containing them.
+You can use those in your projects.

 To use your local built corefx packages you will need to be a self-contained application and so you will
 need to follow the "Self-contained" steps from above.
 Once you can successfully restore, build, publish,